-I won’t claim to “fix” you.
-What I do offer is this: I facilitate your healing and growth by committing that I will work with you to help you increase your self-awareness around where you are now and where you want to go.
-That awareness is critical in understanding how we want to heal and/or grow.Your body already knows what it needs, and we just need to figure out how to listen and become attuned to it.
+At the Peregrine Center, practitioners won’t claim to “fix” you.
+What they offer is this: to facilitate your healing and growth by committing that they will work with you to help you increase your self-awareness around where you are now and where you want to go.
+That awareness is critical in understanding how we want to heal and/or grow.Your body already knows what it needs, and practitioners at the Peregrine Center just need to figure out how to help you listen and become attuned to it.

-I will work with you to create a nonjudgmental space where we can use that awareness to help you make intentional, empowered choices about how you want to move forward—with no attachment to what forward looks like.
-Understanding that this path to healing and growth is a not linear, I will remain committed to work with you through the ups and downs of recovery because, as clichéd as it is, the process itself (not a more mobile shoulder or a faster 5k) is where the healing and growth really happen.
-I facilitate this process by applying the years of training in soft tissue and communication techniques as well as sharing my own experience competing, rehabilitating, and living.
+Practitioners will work with you to create a nonjudgmental space where you can use that increased awareness to help you make intentional, empowered choices about how you want to move forward—with no attachment to what forward looks like.
+Understanding that this path to healing and growth is a not linear, practitioners remain committed to work with you through the ups and downs of recovery because, as clichéd as it is, the process itself (not a more mobile shoulder or a faster 5k) is where the healing and growth really happen.
+Practitioners facilitate this process by applying the years of training in soft tissue and communication techniques as well as sharing their own experience rehabilitating, and living.